Maruf-Ahmad-khan/Gemini-LLM-Application/README.md

-Another project Electric Price Prediction.
+Another project:
+**Electric Car Price Prediction**.

+This project,
-This project, **Electric Car Price Prediction**, is a Streamlit-based web app that predicts the price of electric cars using a pre-trained machine learning model.
+**Electric Car Price Prediction**, is a Streamlit-based web app that predicts the price of electric cars using a pre-trained machine learning model.
-Users input car features such as engine size, curb weight, horsepower, city MPG, and highway MPG.
+Users input car features
+such as engine size, curb weight, horsepower, city MPG, and highway MPG.

 The app processes these inputs, passes them to a linear regression model loaded from a pickle file, and predicts the car's price.
 The modular design ensures scalability, with a clear separation of prediction logic and user interface.
 It’s an interactive tool that demonstrates the application of AI in pricing predictions.